Current Client? Get 2026 Plan Help Here

 5. Having the Wrong Medicare Plan

-Selecting the wrong Medicare coverage is another common Medicare mistake.
+Choosing a plan without fully understanding the coverage is another common Medicare mistake.
 This mistake often stems from enrolling in plans without fully understanding their benefits, limitations, and costs.
 For example:

-- Enrolling in a Medicare Advantage plan without realizing it limits your network of doctors.
+• Enrolling in a Medicare Advantage plan without realizing it has an HMO or PPO system.

-- Choosing a Part D prescription drug coverage plan that doesn’t cover your current medications.
+• Choosing a Part D prescription drug coverage plan that doesn’t cover your current medications within its formulary.

-- Failing to purchase a Medigap policy when you have high out-of-pocket costs with Original Medicare.
+• Choosing not to purchase a Medigap policy when you may have out-of-pocket costs with Original Medicare.

 Each individual’s healthcare needs and financial situation differ, so what works for one person may not work for another.
-It is crucial to review your coverage and make adjustments as your needs change.
+It is important to review your coverage and make adjustments as your needs change.

 6. Missing Health Insurance Premium Payments